Norrels/Norrels/README.md

 - :bow_and_arrow: I’m looking for a job opportunity as a junior developer

-- 💬 I'm a fullstack web developer, but I program on android too
+- 💬 I'm a fullstack web developer, and I program on android too

 <sup><sub>PS: I've been trying to do a readme for each project when it's done, have a look </sub></sup>